 - Portfolio analysis/statistics - Portfolio selection, monitoring and risk mitigations - The name of the chapters and structure below is flexible, however the KIC must ensure that the information is available and easy to find. - The final number of work packages shall be between 7-14 (based on the number of the KIC's Strategic Objectives/ Focus Areas and the KIC's decision to link each Work Package to a certain Strategic Objective/ Focus Area).
-Mandatory WPs are: - WP on Innovation (i.e. 3 WP on innovation related to focus areas, flagships,...) - WP on Education (i.e. 2-3 WP on education related to EIT Label at Masters, Doctoral, Fellowships, Professional level, and non-EIT Label activities) - WP on Business Creation - WP on EIT Regional Innovation Scheme (EIT RIS) - WP on Coordination - WP on Communication, Dissemination and Exploitation of Results - WP on Financial Sustainability - o Non-EIT Funded Activities (NEFA) should be part of the relevant WP description. - You should give enough detail in each work package to justify the proposed resources to be allocated and also quantified information so that progress can be monitored, including by the EIT. - It should be explained how activities are selected to contribute to maximum FS, EIT Impact Framework KPIs, maximum impact and how innovations are assessed in terms of their potential.
-Please note that each project in education, business creation, innovation and EIT RIS included in the Business Plan should contribute to at least one EIT Core KPI. - For Work Package(s) on Education - Please clearly describe link to strategic objectives and targets of the KIC in education as presented in the KIC strategic Agenda as well as link to the EIT strategic priorities in education (as defined in the SIA 2021-2027 and EIT Label model EIT Label Framework and other relevant documents, such as the EIT Label Handbook for degree programmes, as well as EIT Label Handbook for non-degree education and EIT Label Handbook for EIT https://eit.europa.eu/sites/default/files/eit\label\handbook\degree\programmes\-\final.pdf
+Mandatory WPs are: - WP on Innovation (i.e. 3 WP on innovation related to focus areas, flagships,...) - WP on Education8 (i.e. 2-3 WP on education related to EIT Label at Masters, Doctoral, Fellowships, Professional level, and non-EIT Label activities) - WP on Business Creation - WP on EIT Regional Innovation Scheme (EIT RIS) - WP on Coordination - WP on Communication, Dissemination and Exploitation of Results - WP on Financial Sustainability - o Non-EIT Funded Activities (NEFA) should be part of the relevant WP description. - You should give enough detail in each work package to justify the proposed resources to be allocated and also quantified information so that progress can be monitored, including by the EIT. - O It should be explained how activities are selected to contribute to maximum FS, EIT Impact Framework KPIs, maximum impact and how innovations are assessed in terms of their potential.
+Please note that each project in education, business creation, innovation and EIT RIS included in the Business Plan should contribute to at least one EIT Core KPI.9 - For Work Package(s) on Education - Please clearly describe link to strategic objectives and targets of the KIC in education as presented in the KIC Strategic Agenda as well as link to the EIT strategic priorities in education (as defined in the SIA 2021-2027 and EIT Label model - EIT Label Framework and other relevant documents, such as the EIT Label Handbook for degree programmes10, the EIT Label Handbook for non-degree education and training and EIT Competence Certification Model11, and the EIT Label Handbook for EIT Label

-&lt;sup>7 For the WP on Education, please describe which activities are link and related to the EIT Label and how (where relevant) in the context of the new EIT Label Framework and the EIT Decision 26/2021 on the adoption of the new EIT Label Handbook for Degree Programmes.
+8 For the WP on Education, please describe which activities are link and related to the EIT Label and how (where relevant) in the context of the new EIT Label Framework and the EIT Decision 26/2021 on the adoption of the new EIT Label Handbook for Degree Programmes.

-&lt;sup>8 EIT Core KPIs are indicated in red in the EIT Impact Framework: https://eit.europa.eu/library/eit-simplified-impact-framework
+9 EIT Core KPIs are indicated in red in the EIT Impact Framework: https://eit.europa.eu/library/eit-simplified-impact-framework